The Presidential Scholarship Program

 - social and service experiences inside of the university, our local community, and the State of Iowa

-- discourse with fellow scholars, distinguished faculty, university leadership, and national thought leaders
+- discourse with fellow scholars, distinguished faculty, and university leaders

 - advising on national and international scholarship, fellowship, and grant competitions

-Presidential Scholarships are $40,000 ($10,000 a year for up to four years or until the completion of a bachelor's degree, whichever comes first), provided students maintain a 3.00 cumulative grade-point average and full-time enrollment at the university.
+Presidential Scholarships are $40,000 ($10,000 a year for up to four years or until the completion of a bachelor's degree, whichever comes first), provided students maintain a 3.00 University of Iowa cumulative grade-point average and full-time continuous enrollment at the university.

 To be eligible for this scholarship, you must be admitted to the University of Iowa and have: